 Traumatic events include physical or emotional abuse or assault.
 Examples of traumatic events are sexual abuse, verbal abuse, domestic violence, street violence, neglect, repeated bullying, community-based violence, growing up in an unstable home, natural disasters, terrorism, war or battling a life-threatening condition.

-Physical abuse or assault is defined as the actual or attempted infliction of physical pain (with or without the use of an object or weapon), including the use of severe corporeal punishment.
+Physical abuse or assault is defined as the actual or attempted infliction of physical pain (with or without the use of an object or weapon), including the use of severe corporal punishment.
 Federal law defines child abuse as any act, or failure to act, which results in death, serious physical or emotional harm, sexual abuse, or exploitation of a child.

 Sexual abuse or assault includes unwanted or coercive sexual contact, exposure to age-inappropriate sexual material or environments, and sexual exploitation.
 The Department of Justice’s (DOJ) Office on Violence Against Women defines sexual assault as “any type of sexual contact or behavior that occurs without the explicit consent of the recipient.”